We settle for no mediocre goals. The school motto is: “temet nosce” – know thyself.

 Darko was President of the Management Board of two multinational financial companies (Merkur Insurance, 1999-2010 and Basler Insurance Zagreb, 2010-2014) and two polyclinic hospitals (Medico polyclinic, 2010-2014 and Nemetova polyclinic, 2010-2012).
 Since 2018 Darko serves as a special advisor in the Government of the Republic of Croatia.

 What set Darko apart from the formidable field of candidates for the position of ISOD’s President of the Board, was the rare combination of his outstanding intelligence, personal warmth, energy and entrepreneurial spirit, and natural feel for complex institutions.
-As a Board, we are certain that President Cesar is just the right person at this moment in ISOD’s development to build on our momentum and lead ISOD to ever greater achievements.
+As a Board, we are certain that Darko is just the right person at this moment in ISOD’s development to build on our momentum and lead ISOD to ever greater achievements.